selfup/tinymap/README.md

 ok      github.com/selfup/tinymap       13.517s
 ```

+### Details

-Using an int as an index is fastest for lookups/comparisons.
+1. Using an int as an index is fastest for lookups/comparisons.

-Upper Bound means the value being grabbed is the 100th element in a slice of 100 elements.
+1. Upper Bound means the value being grabbed is the 100th element in a slice of 100 elements.

-Under the hood TinyMap uses slices to store Tuples.
+1. Under the hood TinyMap uses slices to store Tuples.

-I have not yet added a catch block to prevent the slice to grow, but this should be used for small data sotrage :pray:
+1. I have not yet added a catch block to prevent the slice to grow, but this should be used for small data sotrage :pray: